vbsw/glut/README.md

 ## Development
 Programming language Go is used.

+There is a branch for the programming language Chapel.
+To check it out use

+	$ git checkout chapel

 The reference for the GLUT version 3 functions is taken from <https://www.opengl.org/resources/libraries/glut/glut-3.spec.pdf>.
 The reference for the GLUT version 3.7 functions is taken from source code available on <https://www.opengl.org/resources/libraries/glut/glut_downloads.php>.